This Boy's Life: Production

 This Boy's Life is adapted from Tobias Wolff's 1989 memoir, recounting his experiences with abusive stepfather Dwight Hansen in the 1950s.
 The screen rights were acquired by Peter Guber, head of Guber-Peters Productions at Warner Bros.
 Pictures, shortly after the memoir's 1989 publication.

 Following Guber's departure to lead Sony Pictures Entertainment, Art Linson assumed the role of producer.
 Although Guber is credited as an executive producer alongside his producing partner Jon Peters, Warner Bros. initially hesitated to produce the film, deeming it commercially unviable due to its child-abuse story.
-Despite this, director Michael Caton-Jones insisted on the project, and the studio relented due to Caton-Jones' successful directorial track record.
+Despite this, director Michael Caton-Jones insisted on the project, and the studio relented due to Caton-Jones's successful directorial track record.

 After Guber obtained the rights, screenwriter Robert Getchell expressed interest in writing the script.
 Getchell, known for adapting Tobias Wolff's older brother's memoir, Geoffrey Wolff's The Duke of Deception, was captivated by the brothers' stories and was eager to adapt the younger brother's memoir.

 The film adaptation altered Geoffrey Wolff's name to Gregory.
 Tobias Wolff also requested changes, such as renaming his mother from Rosemary to Caroline to reflect scenes created by Getchell that were not in the original book, depicting marital discord between his mother and stepfather Dwight.
 This alteration transformed the true story into a work of fiction, a fact initially contested by Wolff.
 However, after viewing the finished film, Wolff approved, recognizing that his mother might be upset about the name change.

 This Boy's Life marks the first cinematic lead role by actor Leonardo DiCaprio, who portrayed Toby at seventeen years old during filming.
-Christian Bale was considered for the role of Toby, but lost to DiCaprio.
+Christian Bale was considered for the role of Toby but lost to DiCaprio.
 Initially, Debra Winger was to star as Caroline but withdrew due to scheduling conflicts, leading to Ellen Barkin taking the role.
 Actor Robert De Niro, playing the abusive stepfather Dwight, extensively consulted with Tobias Wolff while preparing for the role.
 However, De Niro chose not to contact the real-life Dwight, who eventually died before filming commenced.

 Principal photography began on February 23, 1992, in Vancouver, British Columbia, Canada.
 Dwight's dilapidated house, constructed in the woods outside of Vancouver, served as the primary set.
 Filming also took place for ten days in Concrete, Washington, where crews restored the town's main street to its 1950s appearance.
 Many of the town's citizens were used as extras, and all external scenes in Concrete (and some internal scenes, as well) were shot in and around the town, including the former elementary school buildings and the Concrete High School building.
 Additional scenes were shot in the La Sal Mountains, and Moab and Salt Lake City, Utah.